Parotta (Layered Paratha)

 7. Cover the bowl with a damp cloth and place a lid on top.
 Keep for 3 hours, to ensure a soft parotta; this waiting time is essential.

-8. After 3 hours, lift out the dough, and do not knead, but stretch into a smooth elongated log shape.
+8. After 3 hours, lift out the dough, and do not knead, but stretch it into a smooth, elongated log shape.

 9. Using a dough scraper, cut and divide into 7 approximately equal portions.

-11. Return these balls into the bowl, seam side down.
+11. Return these balls to the bowl, seam side down.
 Lightly rub with oil.
 Cover again with a damp cloth and lid.
 Set aside for 15 minutes, this time.

-12. Clean the work surface, by wiping down with a cloth and hot water.
+12. Clean the work surface by wiping it down with a cloth and hot water.
 Then use kitchen paper/ towels to wipe dry.

 13. Add some oil and rub over the work surface.